1679 Jan 15 Rev Richard Jackson Will

 Leonard TOWNSON

 John BRIGGS aka BRIGGES.
 This is likely Rev. John BRIGGS, the husband of Mary JACKSON (1653-aft1695), daughter of Rev. Richard JACKSON.

-NOTE: The mother of Rev. Richard JACKSON was a Mary SLATER.
-I would expect a family connection (thanks to Jan Waugh for catching this).
+William SLATER.
+NOTE: Rev. Richard JACKSON's mother was a Mary SLATER.
+I would expect a family connection to this William SLATER (thanks to Jan Waugh for catching this).

 William [?]urker